 Understanding Dispensing Closures

 Dispensing closures come in three distinct types: pumps, sprays and droppers.
-They are generally used for pharmaceutical products that require direct application, such as disinfectant sprays or drops for eyes or ears.
+They are generally used for pharmaceutical products that require direct application, such as disinfectant sprays or eye and ear drops.

-The pump, spray or dropping nozzle also provides controlled product application, which is perfect for pharmaceutical goods where accurate dosages need to be dispensed.
+The pump, spray, or dropping nozzle also provides controlled product application, which is perfect for pharmaceutical products where precise dosages need to be dispensed.

 Dispensing closures also prevent hygiene issues such as cross-contamination, as they have limited contact with skin.